Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 • you assume that a rise in the price of BTC will solve the profitability problem on its own,

-• You buy equipment during a bull market, when excavator prices are high and the calculators show temporarily favorable results.
+• You buy equipment during a bull market, when mining rig prices are high and the calculators show temporarily favorable results.

 Bitcoin mining should be treated as a normal business operation, not as a quick way to make money.
 The simplest model looks like this: